 Trek for Machu Picchu

-So many other travelers warned me that Machu Picchu was “too touristy” and too busy with people.
+So many other travellers warned me that Machu Picchu was “too touristy” and too busy with people.
 While all of these warnings may have lowered my expectations, upon arriving I was actually blown away by just how extraordinary Machu Picchu was.

 Machu Picchu is one of the best places to visit in South America!